-- Whenever continuous rainfall records are available together with a landslide inventory, we recommend including also non-triggering events in the definition of the optimal thresholds, not only because false alarms are an essential factor in warning systems, but also to increase the robustness of the threshold estimation. - Localisation of rainfall thresholds through normalisation is a useful procedure, which allows to compensate for the spatial heterogeneity in rainfall regimes and landslide erosion process rates.
-We recommend using mean annual precipitation or a high quantile of rainfall intensity as a normalisation factor as an alternative to regionalisation. - Antecedent rainfall as a proxy of soil wetness state can explain some of the false alarms in rainfall thresholds, associated with lower antecedent rainfall, and some of the misses, preceded by heavy rainfall, even when considering an entire (heterogeneous) country.
-Although we did not formulate new rainfall-duration curves including antecedent rainfall, it is likely that these will increase predictive skill.
+- Whenever continuous rainfall records are available together with a landslide inventory, our work underscores the importance of including non-triggering events in the definition of optimal rainfall thresholds, not only because false alarms are an essential factor in warning systems, but also to increase the robustness of the threshold estimation. - Localisation of rainfall thresholds through normalisation is a useful procedure, which allows to compensate for the spatial heterogeneity in rainfall regimes and landslide erosion process rates.
+We recommend using mean annual precipitation or a high quantile of rainfall intensity as a normalisation factor as an alternative to regionalisation. - Antecedent rainfall as a proxy of soil wetness state can explain some of the false alarms in rainfall thresholds associated with lower antecedent rainfall, and some of the misses preceded by heavy rainfall, even when considering an entire (heterogeneous) country.
+Although we did not formulate new rainfall-duration curves including antecedent rainfall, it is likely that these would increase predictive skill. - 415